14islands/14islands-com-v2/app/blog/_posts/2015-03-10-transitioning-to-web-animations-from-greensock-gsap.md

 ## Summary

-It turns out that Web Animations was a pretty good fit for the project, and we had a lot of fun working with it.
-It’s more mature that we thought, but it’s definitely a bit rough around the edges.
+It turns out that Web Animations was a pretty good fit for [the project](/work/google-santa-tracker/), and we had a lot of fun working with it.
+It’s more mature than we thought, but it’s definitely a bit rough around the edges.

 **Things to watch out for:**